clockworklabs/spacetime-docs/docs/how-to/spacetimedb-standalone.md

 Also, join the community!
 We have an official discord server: https://discord.gg/spacetimedb

 ## Step 1: Create a Dedicated User for SpacetimeDB
-For security purposes, create a dedicated `spacetimedb` user to run SpacetimeDB with a home directory at `/stdb`:
+For security purposes, create a dedicated `spacetimedb` user to run SpacetimeDB:

 ```sh
 sudo mkdir /stdb